Sister Thecla Franz, OSB papers

 Biographical / Historical

 Sister Thecla Franz, OSB was born Maria Franz on December 3rd, 1902 in Germany.
-She joined the Benedictine nuns at Eichstatt for training to be sent to the American missions.
-She joined the Chicago community on August 8th, 1927, making her perpetual vows in 1932.
+She joined the Benedictine nuns at Eichstatt, where she recieved training to be sent to the American missions.
+Sister joined the Chicago community on August 8th, 1927, making her perpetual vows in 1932.

 She died after a long illness on May 24th, 1985 at the age of 82.
-She is buried in the All Saints Cemetery.
+She is buried in All Saints Cemetery.

 Extent

-.1 Linear Feet (1 hanging file)
+.1 Linear Feet

 Language of Materials